php-fig/fig-standards/proposed/clock-meta.md

 Cons:

-* Extra overhead and developer effor to get the current time, not as simple as calling `time()` or `date()`.
+* Extra overhead and developer effort to get the current time, not as simple as calling `time()` or `date()`.

 ## 3. Scope